Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 Many of the panels focused on the clear and present danger in cyber at the moment: artificial intelligence.
 From the automation of big data analysis that humans never excelled at on the defensive side to how criminals are leveraging GenAI to produce customized phishing material well beyond grammatically incorrect emails (stretching to include deepfake video, voice, photos and other digital media), these talks were designed to assist policy makers with understanding what has come out of Pandora’s box of AI.

 I’ve gotten a lot of static for how I’ve simplified deep technical details in quantum in order to get concepts across, but you honestly don’t need to start neck deep in linear algebra any more than you need to have knowledge of the metallurgy involved in casting your car’s engine in order to drive it.
 Guess what background is really helpful in bridging this information divide: 22+ years as a teacher!
-Early in my career I came across a quote that described teachers as, “public facing intellectuals” and took that to mean we’re not about ivory towers and knowing more and more about less and less, but about democratization of knowledge.
-Part of that comes with knowing what to keep out of the mix in order to keep people engaged.
+Early in my career I came across a quote that described teachers as, “public facing intellectuals” and took that to mean we’re not about ivory towers and knowing more and more about less and less, but about the democratization of knowledge.
+Part of that comes with knowing what to keep out of the mix in order to help people get a handle on emerging technologies.

 My age is also handy.
 Being a genuine digital immigrant who remembers a time before personal computers and the internet (I got my first PC, a Vic 20, in 1979 when I was 10), I have a big picture outlook that those who have always lived in this chaos find helpful.
 My other secret weapon is a university background focused on thinking and communications (philosophy & English).